Underneath the Arches (film)

 Underneath the Arches is a 1937 British comedy film directed by Redd Davis and starring Bud Flanagan, Chesney Allen, Stella Moya, Lyn Harding and Edmund Willard.
 Flanagan and Allen formed part of the comedy ensemble known as the Crazy Gang.
 It was made by Julius Hagen's Twickenham Studios as part of its ambitious production schedule following its abandonment of quota quickies.

+Synopsis

 Two down-on-their-luck Englishmen travel by ship to a South American country where they foil one revolution, and then accidentally start another.